skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

     ![](../images/azuread/certificates_and_secrets.png)

 15. Under `Client secrets`, create a new client secret with `+ New client secret`.
-Take note of the generated value, this is required when creating a connection to Timestream.
+Take note of the generated value, this is required when creating a connection to Trino.

     ![](../images/azuread/aad_new_client_secret.png)